Have you ever heard of the name “barramundi”?

 Tomato stew (Mediterranean style)

-The acidity and sweetness of tomatoes combine with the saltiness of olives and capers to create a rich, deep flavor reminiscent of the Mediterranean.
-Goes well with bread and wine.
+The tangy sweetness of tomatoes combined with the saltiness of olives and capers creates a rich, layered flavor reminiscent of the Mediterranean.
+It also pairs exceptionally well with bread and wine.

 Deep-fried food